Best Practices

 Encourage Smaller, Focused PRs

 Large, complex pull requests can be daunting for reviewers.
 Encourage your team to break down large changes into smaller, more focused commits.
 This practice makes reviews easier and simplifies identifying and addressing potential issues.
-Smaller PRs are less intimidating and allow reviewers to provide more thorough feedback, ultimately leading to higher-quality code.
-Check out this article for more tips on reducing cycle time with effective pull requests.
+Smaller PRs are less intimidating and allow reviewers to provide more thorough feedback.

 Establish Clear Review Guidelines

 Once code is reviewed and approved, it's time to optimize the deployment process.
 This final stage significantly impacts the overall PR cycle time.
-A streamlined deployment process ensures that changes are released quickly and efficiently, minimizing the time it takes for your code to reach users.
+A streamlined deployment process ensures that changes are released quickly and efficiently.

 Streamline Merging Procedures

 Merging code can sometimes become a bottleneck.
 Ensure your team understands the importance of prompt merging after approval.
 Distributing merge responsibility among team members can prevent delays.
-Clear communication about merge readiness and any potential conflicts is also crucial for a smooth workflow.
-Tools like LinearB can help automate and streamline this process, reducing manual steps and potential errors.
+Clear communication about merge readiness and any potential conflicts is crucial for a smooth workflow.

 Enhance Testing Efficiency